Xyene/JBL/README.md

 * A very rough work-in-progress code generator can be found in package `tk.jblib.generation`.
 * Simple test programs that will help you get the hang of JBL can be found in root package `core`.

+---

+##Coding and Pull Request Conventions
+* We generally follow the Sun/Oracle coding standards.
+* No tabs; use 4 spaces instead.
+* No trailing whitespaces.
+* No CRLF line endings, LF only, put your gits 'core.autocrlf' on 'true'.
+* No 80 column limit or 'weird' midstatement newlines.
+* The number of commits in a pull request should be kept to a minimum (squish them into one most of the time - use common sense!).
+* No merges should be included in pull requests unless the pull request's purpose is a merge.
+* Pull requests should be tested (does it compile?
+AND does it work?) before submission.
+* Any major additions should have documentation ready and provided if applicable (this is usually the case).
+* Most pull requests should be accompanied by a corresponding Leaky ticket so we can associate commits with Leaky issues (this is primarily for changelog generation on dl.bukkit.org).
+* Try to follow test driven development where applicable.

+##Tips to get your pull request accepted
+Making sure you follow the above conventions is important, but just the beginning.
+Follow these tips to better the chances of your pull request being accepted and pulled.

+* Make sure you follow all of our conventions to the letter.
+* Make sure your code compiles under Java 5.
+* Provide proper JavaDocs where appropriate.
+* Provide proper accompanying documentation where appropriate.
+* Test your code.
+* Make sure to follow coding best practises.
+* Provide a test plugin binary and source for us to test your code with.
+* Your pull request should link to accompanying pull requests.
+* The description of your pull request should provide detailed information on the pull along with justification of the changes where applicable.
+But really, if your code is good and needed, we'll add it even if it lacks formatting.

+##License
+JBL is licensed under the LGPL.
+More info can be found in LICENSE.txt.